-- Use the four bolt holes provided in the Base to mount the Miter Saw to a stable support before use.
-Mounting hardware not included. - 2.
-Ensure that the miter saw is always stable and secure (e.g. fixed to a bench).
+1. Use the bolt holes in the Base to mount the Miter Saw to a stable support before use.

+Note: Mounting holes are provided in two sizes to accommodate different sizes of hardware.
+Mounting hardware not included.

+2. Ensure that the Miter Saw is always stable and secure (e.g. fixed to a bench).